Yahoo's Free URL Submit

 or grumpiness, just a "I think you'll find the site appropriate and this is why..." type of thing.

 Disney has announced that they are shutting down Go.com (http://www.go.com/).

 About.com (http://www.about.com) is

-a well-established index that has sort of evolved into a set of blogs that combine site listings with reviews and editorial content.
+a very good index that combines site listings with reviews and editorial content.
 Each category

 Here are some tips, courtesy of a user who has asked me to refer to him as "Deep Miner"